How Content Marketing and SEO Work Together

 How SEO and Content Marketing Converge

 Let’s look at it this way:

 SEO is a guy named John.
 Content marketing is a guy named Adam.
-John makes demands of Adam – gives him requirements, over the course of a conversation.
+John makes demands of Adam – gives him requirements throughout a conversation.
 Adam steps in to meet those demands.

 John wants content.
 Adam is the content.
 You can’t have SEO without content – you need the words and articles to create the substance and have a place for the keywords.
 John wants keywords.
 Adam uses them and gives them to John.

 John wants backlinks.
-Adam provides the way to earn them.
+Adam provides a way to earn them.
 Quality content gets links – and makes it easier to build links.

 Developing Your Content Marketing Strategy